-- 50. TRA auditors are authorized to conduct audits of an automobile insurer's records in order to determine whether or not the amount remitted was calculated correctly. - 51.
-An auditor may: - a. enter an automobile insurer's business premises where relevant books and records are kept, - b. inspect, audit and examine all books, records and other documentation of the automobile insurer pertinent to the determination of the remittance for a calendar year, and - c. make copies of the books, records and other documentation of the insurer, as required. - 52.
+- 50. TRA auditors are authorized to conduct audits of an automobile insurer's records to determine whether or not the amount remitted was calculated correctly. - 51.
+An auditor may: - enter an automobile insurer's business premises where relevant books and records are kept, - inspect, audit and examine all books, records and other documentation of the automobile insurer pertinent to the determination of the remittance for a calendar year, and

+- make copies of the books, records and other documentation of the insurer, as required. - 52.
 An auditor has the right to receive assistance from the officer, employees and agents of the automobile insurer in conducting the audit. - 53.
-If, in the course of the audit, errors or omissions are found, TRA will notify the automobile insurer of any additional amounts to be remitted.
+If errors or omissions are found during an audit, TRA will notify the automobile insurer of any additional amounts to be remitted.